smfarjad/CYBR8420_Team3/Software_Security_Engineering_Requirements.md

 **Derived Security Requirements:**
 - **SR-03:** One important component of Salt is their authorization/authentication system.
 Salt is a bit unique because they use an external authorization system.
 Once a system administrator is authenticated, a token is sent to Salt to be validated.
 This validation step can be threatened by replay attacks.
 RSA Key signing verifies the master's identity and message integrity.
 Signatures let clients detect forged/tampered replies- signatures with the assistance of short-lived tokens/timestamps help prevent replay attacks.
 - **SR-04:** HTTPS/TLS encryption and HSTS provides encrypted and authenticated transport so attackers can't eavesdrop or tamper.
 HSTS and strict cert verification can help prevent TLS stripping attacks.
 - Salt provides the right primitive security tools (RSA key signing, short-lived tokens, timestamps, TLS, etc.) to prevent replay and MITM attacks.
 However, these protections are opt-in/have risky defaults.
+For example: on their website, they mention that the default time for a token to expire was 43200 or 12 hours.
 Salt can be safe, but only if system administrators configure it correctly (enable signing, enforce TLS, shorten token lifetimes, etc).

 ### 1.3 Use Case 3 - Remote Deployment (Contributor: Mohammed Alfawzan)